FlowFuse/verdaccio-ff-auth/README.md

 Where

 - `baseURL` is the URL of the FlowFuse installation
+- `adminUser` is username of the system admin user.
-- `adminSecret` is the "admin" users password.
+- `adminSecret` is the adminUser's password.
 This user has access to all scopes.

 ## development